KevinChngJY/azurefunction_matlab_deployment/README.md

 Function supported for code generation (MATLAB Coder):
 [MathWorks Documentation](https://www.mathworks.com/help/coder/ug/functions-and-objects-supported-for-cc-code-generation.html)

-Any inquiries, you may email me. kevin.chng@techsource-asia.com, I will try to help if my time is allowed.
+Any inquiries, you may email me : kevin.chng@techsource-asia.com, I will try to help if my time is allowed.

 ---